Skip to content | Accessibility Information

 Production 1

-This unit introduces students to the demands of public performance and the need to develop their work in a context that requires high levels of discipline, imagination and professionalism.
-Rehearsals will operate in exactly the same manner as they would in the profession: each play will rehearse full-time for 5 weeks and perform for an extended period over one or two weeks.
+This module introduces students to the demands of public performance and the need to develop their work in a context that requires high levels of discipline, imagination and professionalism.
+Rehearsals will operate in exactly the same manner as they would in the profession: each play will rehearse full-time for 4 weeks and perform for an extended period over one or two weeks.
 Students work alongside a team that includes a production manager, wardrobe supervisor, stage manager, professional designers, lighting designers and other technical staff.
 Each production is fully realised and performed in the new Theatre before a paying audience and invited guests from the profession.

 Production 2